hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 you should *not* expect that doubling the amount of cores will result in a 2x speedup.
 This is due to the fact that time is needed to create, manage and synchronize the threads/processes.
 When this "bookkeeping" overhead exceeds the time gained by parallelization, you will not observe any speedup (or even see slower runs).
-For example, this can happen when you split you program in too many (tiny) tasks to run in parallel - creating a thread/process for each task may even take longer than actually running the task itself.
+For example, this can happen when you split your program in too many (tiny) tasks to run in parallel - creating a thread/process for each task may even take longer than actually running the task itself.

 - **[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law)** is often used in parallel computing to predict the maximum achievable (theoretical) speedup when using multiple cores.